wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 The event is sent by calling `forwardByDestination()` after computing the delivery time.
 At last, the number of ACKs to expect in the response handler is incremented by calling `incrementAcksNeeded()`.

+##### invalidateSharer(), Response Path

+The response event is of command `AckInv`, which is handled by `handleAckInv()`.
+The function first removes the source cache, which is the one whose cache block just gets invalidated, from the sharer list or from the owner field, depending on whether it is a sharer or an owner.
+Then the entry is also removed from `responses`.
+Next, the method calls `decrementAcksNeeded()` to decrement ACK counter, and if the counter reaches zero, the method just updates the state to reflect the fact that the invalidation transaction has completed.
+The transition logic handles all states that have a `_Inv` suffix, and transits them back to the corresponding stable states.
+Non `_Inv`-suffix states are not supported, and will cause an error to be reported.
+If the invalidation transaction has completed, the function returns `false`, and otherwise it returns `true`.